qdrddr/infinity-mxbai-rerank-seq-v2/README.md

 # Classifier 2 Rerrank Proxy with infinity for mxbai-rerank-v2
 This app acts as a proxy to your running infinity inference.
 It utilizes classifier endpoint of the infinity on backend, and presents it as a reranking endpoint on the frontend so you can use it with LiteLLM.

+## Reasoning
+Michael from Infinity [recommended](https://github.com/michaelfeil/infinity/issues/552) to run model as a classifier.
+If you want to utilize this model via reranking endpoint with your application (such as LiteLLM) that expects reranking endpoint format you need to run this proxy.

 ## Prepare
 Using the [setup.sh](setup.sh) script.